Research, Writing and Real Life

 I like to read.
 I like to write.
 And I like to do thinking that is the product of my reading and writing.

-My home discipline is psychology, with an emphasis on identity and personality theory.
-I am associate professor in the Department of Psychology at Morehouse College and I run a Lab that looks at identity through life stories and an asset-based lens.
+I am a Professor in the Department of Psychology at Morehouse College, with an emphasis on identity and personality theory.
+I also serve as Director of the Institute for Social Inquiry Theory and Praxis at the College's Andrew Young Center for Global Leadership, and I run a Lab that looks at identity through life stories and an asset-based lens.

 Plainly, I look at the best parts of how people adapt to a variety of contexts.
 I have special interest in popular culture because of its capacity to inform perception and behavior.